olegantonyan/mpz/README.md

 The previous [Open Build Service repositories](https://software.opensuse.org//download.html?project=home%3Aoleg_antonyan&package=mpz) still exist and existing installations will keep working, but existing users are also encouraged to switch — future packaging effort is focused on omnipackage.
 The new repositories are signed with different GPG keys, so switching means removing the old repository and adding the new one (the install pages linked above walk through this).

-Note: on Debian-based distros (Debian, Ubuntu) the OBS builds were always built against Qt5, even on releases that ship a recent enough Qt6 — making OBS produce working `.deb` packages with Qt6 turned out to be very painful.
-The omnipackage builds use Qt6 where the distro supports it.
+Note: the OBS `.deb` builds are now Qt6-only.
+OBS has no per-distro configuration for Debian packaging, so releases without Qt6 (Debian 11 and older, Ubuntu 21.10 and older) no longer build there.

 </details>